You are listening to the Sean Hannity radio show podcast.

 What is a cry room?

-When does a professor give children hot cocoa coloring books and play doh?
+When does a professor give children hot cocoa, coloring books, and play-doh?

 You're in college.

-I'm literally about to f kill myself that I'm not a kidding.
+I'm literally about to fing kill myself, and I'm not kidding.

 You better fix this right now.

-I literally am gonna die.
+I literally am going to die.

-I need anything.
+I need an ambulance.

 She's very unique.